MonoidMusician/blog/sources/pickling.md

 This is definitely mutating data at some level ([e.g.]{t=} the level of raw memory), but it is not visible from Erlang at all.

 Anyways, this is just a nicer example of stuff the runtime can do behind the scenes that has a very precise semantic description.
+It happens “behind the scenes” because changes occur in memory that do not effect equality, as seen from the language.
-As we start to think about references and managed pointers and external references and functions, it gets less clear!
+As we start to think about references and managed pointers and external references and functions, it gets more complicated!

 It is also a good warning to be careful about what “immutable” means: since every runtime uses mutation at some level, we only care about immutability as viewed from the language itself.